Skip to Content

 How do you find rare birds?

-Use tools like eBird, join birding groups, explore hotspots, and pack patience.
+Use apps like eBird, join birding groups, and pack a camera—always expect the unexpected!

 What is the rarest of all birds?